CarGurus Header

 The CarGurus verdict

-The Citroën ë-C4 X is one of those rather baffling cars.
-It provides more boot space than its C4 SUV stablemate, yet still somehow still manages to be less practical and versatile overall.
-And while it’s electric-only powertrain operates in a predicably smooth, quiet and pleasant way, the absence of combustion engines from the range will probably limit the C4 X’s appeal and suitability for a significant number of motorists.
-Furthermore, it trails key rivals in important areas such as driving range and interior quality.
+The Citroen e-C4 X is one of those rather baffling cars.
+It provides more boot space than its C4 hatchback sibling, yet somehow manages to be less practical and versatile overall.
+And while its electric powertrain is smooth, quiet and pleasant to use, it trails key rivals in areas such as driving range and interior quality.

-• The ë-C4 X gets different safety kit depending on which trim level you go for.
-Entry-level Sense feature Active Safety Brake, Speed Limit Information, Lane Keeping Assist, Forward Collision Warning and Driver Attention Alert, while Shine models gain Advanced Active Safety Brake with night-time and cyclist detection, and Extended Traffic Sign Recognition.
-Range-topping Shine Plus models add Highway Driver Assist, which includes Adaptive Cruise Control.
-Euro NCAP says that the regular C4’s crash test rating also applies to the C4 X, and that car scored a slightly disappointing four out of five starts when it was tested in 2021.
+• The trim structure and safety aids are now much simpler.
+The e-C4 X gets different safety kit depending on which trim level you go for.
+Entry-level Plus cars come with a good level of equipment, but you’ll need the Max trim for the full suite of driver assistance systems.
+Euro NCAP says that the regular C4’s crash test rating also applies to the C4 X, and that car scored a slightly disappointing four out of five start when tested in 2021.

 Ivan Aistrop